 Reverse osmosis generally produces high-quality product water with acceptable TDS levels and low microbial count.
 However, the use of double-reverse osmosis refines the quality of RO water from the 1st pass RO system.
 Using conventional water purity grading parameters, typical RO permeate falls under Type III purified water.

 A wide range of contaminants is eliminated via double reverse osmosis thereby guaranteeing first-rate product water.
 The quality of the RO permeate can be established by measuring its TDS concentration, electrical conductivity, acidity level, and turbidity.

 The conductivity of double-reverse osmosis water has a resistivity of >4 MΩ-cm, TOC level of <200 ppb, and conductivity of <0.25 µS/cm.
 A higher grade is attainable once you deploy an appropriate post-treatment process.

 ➣What Is The Difference Between Double Pass Reverse Osmosis and Two-Stage Reverse Osmosis?

 Many people find it hard to distinguish double pass reverse osmosis from two-stage reverse osmosis.
 They can be puzzling concepts but they are characteristically very distinct.
 Double pass reverse osmosis utilizes two reverse osmosis plants to initially treat feed water and subsequently refine the permeate from the 1st system.

 Two-stage reverse osmosis on the other hand subjects the concentrate from the 1st stage to treatment in the second stage.
-This shrinks the quantity of the reject water produced and ultimately augments the system’s recovery rate.
-The permeate from the 2nd stage and 1st stage are collectively harvested ready for use or further treatment in subsequent stages.
+This shrinks the quantity of the rejected water produced and ultimately augments the system’s recovery rate.
+The permeate from the 2nd stage and 1st stage are collectively harvested and ready for use or further treatment in subsequent stages.

 ➣What are The Advantages of Using Double Pass Reverse Osmosis Systems?